 There are many different symptoms of burnout, but some of the most common include:

-There are a few different causes of employee burnout:
+There are a few different causes.
+Some of them are:

 These are just a few of the reasons why employees may experience burnout.
 It’s important to identify the cause of burnout to address it effectively.
 Otherwise, employees may continue to feel stressed and overworked, leading to even more serious problems down the road.